wbsoft/parce/docs/source/treestructure.rst

 When a dynamic action is used in a rule, and it generates more than one Token from the same regular expression match, these Tokens form a group, each having their index in the group in the ``group`` attribute.
-That attribute is read-only and ``None`` for normal Tokens.
-Grouped tokens are always adjacent and in the same Context.
+That attribute is read-only and ``None`` for normal Tokens. :class:`GroupToken` instances are always adjacent and in the same Context, and the last index is negative, to indicate it is the last.

 Normally you don't have to do much with this information, but *parce* needs to know this, because if you edit a text, *parce* can't start reparsing